-- Run the runInstaller command from the relevant directory on the Oracle Database 12c installation media or download directory. - 2.
+- 1. Run the runInstaller command from the relevant directory on the Oracle Database 12c installation media or download directory. - 2.
 Complete a software-only installation of Oracle Grid Infrastructure for a standalone server. - 3.
-Run the orainstRoot.sh script if prompted. - 4.
-Oracle Universal Installer (OUI) prompts you to run the root.sh script. - root.sh then prompts you to run roothas.pl.
-See "Configuring the Software Binaries" for information about running roothas.pl and configuring Oracle Grid Infrastructure for a standalone server after performing a software-only installation. - Verify that the server meets the installation requirements using the command runcluvfy.sh stage -pre hacfg.
+Run the orainstRoot.sh script if prompted. - Oracle Universal Installer (OUI) prompts you to run the root.sh script. - root.sh then prompts you to run roothas.pl.
+See "Configuring the Software Binaries" on page 6-14 for information about running roothas.pl and configuring Oracle Grid Infrastructure for a standalone server after performing a software-only installation.

+6. Verify that the server meets the installation requirements using the command runcluvfy.sh stage -pre hacfg.
 Ensure that you complete all storage and server preinstallation requirements.